Technology: Ancient

 After harnessing fire, humans discovered other forms of energy.
 The earliest known use of wind power is the sailing ship; the earliest record of a ship under sail is that of a Nile boat dating to around 7,000 BCE.
 From prehistoric times, Egyptians likely used the power of the annual flooding of the Nile to irrigate their lands, gradually learning to regulate much of it through purposely built irrigation channels and "catch" basins.
 The ancient Sumerians in Mesopotamia used a complex system of canals and levees to divert water from the Tigris and Euphrates rivers for irrigation.

 Archaeologists estimate that the wheel was invented independently and concurrently in Mesopotamia (in present-day Iraq), the Northern Caucasus (Maykop culture), and Central Europe.
 Time estimates range from 5,500 to 3,000 BCE with most experts putting it closer to 4,000 BCE.
 The oldest artifacts with drawings depicting wheeled carts date from about 3,500 BCE.
-More recently, the oldest-known wooden wheel in the world was found in the Ljubljana Marsh of Slovenia.
+More recently, the oldest-known wooden wheel in the world as of 2024 was found in the Ljubljana Marsh of Slovenia; Austrian experts have established that the wheel is between 5,100 and 5,350 years old.

 The invention of the wheel revolutionized trade and war.
 It did not take long to discover that wheeled wagons could be used to carry heavy loads.
 The ancient Sumerians used a potter's wheel and may have invented it.
 A stone pottery wheel found in the city-state of Ur dates to around 3,429 BCE, and even older fragments of wheel-thrown pottery have been found in the same area.
 Fast (rotary) potters' wheels enabled early mass production of pottery, but it was the use of the wheel as a transformer of energy (through water wheels, windmills, and even treadmills) that revolutionized the application of nonhuman power sources.
 The first two-wheeled carts were derived from travois and were first used in Mesopotamia and Iran in around 3,000 BCE.